 4. Remember the Ligatures

-There are two ligatures, which occur when two or more letters are combined into one single letter or pronunciation, in French:
+There are two ligatures—two or more letters combined into one letter or pronunciation—in French.

-- Æ — This one is much less common, but can be found in some words of Latin and Greek origin.
+-Can be found in some words of Latin and Greek origin

-These are important to know, especially with the few words that possess this two-letters-turned-into-one.
-Just like the accents, once you hear the sound of a ligature, you’ll be able to identify it as such immediately, which will make spelling the word correctly that much easier.
+Just like the accents, once you hear the sound of a ligature, you’ll be able to identify it as such immediately, which will make spelling the word that much easier.

 5. Nail Down the Major Letter Combinations (Digraphs and Trigraphs)